jeniyat/WNUT_2020_NER/data/Readme.md

 The standoff format:
 =================================================

-In `Standoff_Format` directory, there are multiple `phase_*` directories.
-Each `phase_*` directory contains 10 protocols in the standoff format.

-Each text document in the dataset is acompanied by a corresponding annotation file.
+In the standoff format Each text document in the dataset is acompanied by a corresponding annotation file.
 The two are associatied by using a simple file naming convention, wherein their base name (file name without the file extention) is the same: for example, the file protocol_30.ann contains annotations for the file protocol_30.txt.

 Within the document, individual annotations are connected to specific spans of text through character offsets.
 For example, in a document beginning "Weigh 5.73 g of TCEP." the text "Weigh" is identified by the offset range 0..5.
 (All offsets all indexed from 0 and include the character at the start offset but exclude the character at the end offset.)